 Adi Narayana – The Supreme God

 Adi Narayana is believed to be the supreme god, who is the eternal source of all creation.
-According to various hindu texts, the entire cosmos and universe was created right after he came into existence.
+According to various hindu texts, the entire cosmos and universe were created right after he came into existence.

 Nataraja – The Lord Of Dance

 Many people often misunderstand Nataraja as an avatar of Lord Shiva, which is not correct.
-Nataraja or “The Lord Of Dance” in Sanskrit, is the name of Lord Shiva in his form as the cosmic dancer.
-This particular form of him with four hands and dancing within a circle of fire – is hugely popular throughout the world.
+Nataraja, or The Lord of Dance in Sanskrit, is the name of Lord Shiva in his form as the cosmic dancer.
+This particular form of him, with four hands and dancing within a circle of fire, is hugely popular throughout the world.

-Nataraja in this appearance can be seen dancing on top of a dwarf, which is said to be a symbol of human ignorance.
+Nataraja, in this appearance, can be seen dancing on top of a dwarf, which is said to be a symbol of human ignorance.
 It’s also believed to be an apasmara, which means forgetfulness or heedlessness.
-I have included this particular guise of Lord Shiva in the post, because you might not have seen him with four arms in any other of his forms.
+I have included this particular guise of Lord Shiva in the post because you might not have seen him with four arms in any other of his forms.

-The upper-right hand holds a damaru, the lower-right one is posed in abhaya mudra.
-The abhaya mudra is one type of hand gesture that you can often see hindu gods making.
+The upper-right hand holds a damaru, while the lower-right hand is posed in Abhaya mudra.
+The Abhaya mudra is one type of hand gesture that you can often see Hindu gods making.
 It means fearlessness, which symbolizes protection, peace, and the dispelling of fear.